 University Entrance Exams in 2025 (University Admission Campaign 2025)

 The UEE is an entrance examination required for admission to the Doctor of Philosophy or Doctor of Arts degree program.
 It includes two components: a Test of General Academic Competence (TGAC) and a foreign language test.
 Applicants can choose to take the language test in English, German, French, or Spanish.

-The main registration period for participating in the UEE and SET will be from May 2 to May 23, inclusive.
+The main registration period for participating in the UEE and SET lasted from May 2 to May 23, inclusive.

-An additional registration period will be available on June 16 and 17 for individuals who were unable to register for the UEE or SET during the main registration period.
+An additional registration period was available on June 16 and 17 for individuals who were unable to register for the UEE or SET during the main registration period.

-The admission committees of higher education institutions will handle the registration for those wishing to take part in the entrance examinations.
+The admission committees of higher education institutions handled the registration for those wishing to take part in the entrance examinations.

-By June 12, participants registered for the main session of the UEE/SET will receive invitation passes on their information pages under "Office of the Participant of the Postgraduate Entrance Examination."
-These passes will indicate the date, time, and location of the test.
-Participants of the additional session will receive their passes by August 14.
+By June 12, participants registered for the main session of the UEE/SET received invitation passes on their information pages under "Office of the Participant of the Postgraduate Entrance Examination."
+These passes indicated the date, time, and location of the test.
+Participants of the additional session received their passes by August 13.

-The results of the main entrance examination session will be announced by August 8, and the results of the additional session will be announced by September 3, 2025.
+The results of the main entrance examination session were announced by August 1, and the results of the additional session were released on August 29, 2025.

-For security reasons, the NMT will be conducted on the same day for each participant.
-Each subject test will take 60 minutes to complete.
-Participants will first complete the tasks for the Ukrainian language and Math blocks, followed by a 20-minute break.
-After the break, they will work on the tasks related to History of Ukraine and their chosen subject.
+Due to security reasons, the NMT was conducted on the same day for each participant.
+Each subject test took 60 minutes to complete.
+Firstly, participants had to complete tasks from the block, dedicated to the Ukrainian language and Math, followed by a 20-minute break.
+After the break, they worked on the tasks related to History of Ukraine and their chosen subject.

+University Entrance Exams in 2025 (University Admission Campaign 2025)